 I know that this one might sound like common sense, but how often do we try to do everything, to be super mom?
 I know I have.
 It can be easy to think that you have to pack the lunches, that you have to tuck the kids into bed, that you have to take them to all their appointments, but your husband should be more than willing to help you share that burden.
 Especially if you are both working parents, he has no excuse for not helping out more.
 Try having an open conversation with him and asking if he would be able to take some small things off your plate.
 And, who knows?
 Maybe your husband can bond with your children even more over these new opportunities to spend time together.

 Think long and hard about the goals you want to accomplish.
 These could be for the job you currently have, or just something you want to achieve in the future.
 Either way, write out what it is that you want to accomplish in the next couple of weeks or months.
+Make your list of smart goals for working moms.
 Once you have the ultimate goals written out, you should be able to break those into smaller more achievable steps.
-For example, maybe one of your goals is to figure out how to go back to school to get a master or other degree.
+For example, maybe one of your goals is to figure out how to go back to school to get a master’s or another degree.
 Some of your action steps might include looking up colleges in the area or online and making a list, making a budget, and looking up classes.
 Sometimes just the act of writing down a goal and admitting it is a step in and of itself.

 Dedicate Time To It